Tudat/tudat/developerGuide/extendingJSON/validation.rst

     getValue< std::vector< std::string > >( person, "children" );            // { "Marc" }
   std::vector< std::string > childrenBaiscAccess = person[ "children" ];     // { "Marc" }

-However, the :literal:`getValue` function *is* responsible for checking whether unidimensional array inference has been applied, and for printing a warning or throwing an error depending on the user setting for the key :literal:`options.unidimensionalArrayInference` of the main object.
+However, the :literal:`getValue` function *is* responsible for checking whether unidimensional array inference has been applied, and for printing a warning or throwing an error depending on the user setting for the key :jsonkey:`options.unidimensionalArrayInference` of the main object.
 This is done by performing the following steps:

   - Get the :literal:`json` object at the requested key path -> :literal:`originalSubjson`.
   - Convert :literal:`originalSubjson` to the requested :literal:`ValueType` -> :literal:`returnObject`.